 In the fall, Hamilton participates in an invitational at Stony Brook University, the St. Lawrence University Fall Classic and four dual matches.
 The team travels to Orlando, Fla., in March and plays a handful of matches during the College's two-week spring break.

 James Oliver '15 stepped into the top of the lineup right away after he transferred from Lafayette College.
 Oliver posted a 9-5 singles record and is the leading returner in singles wins despite the fact he didn't play last fall for the Continentals.
 Matthew Billet '15 played most of his singles matches at fourth flight last season.
 Billet and Buck Reynolds '15 split 14 matches at second flight doubles in 2012-13.
 Ian Antonoff '16 won seven singles matches and worked his way into the lineup 10 times in his first year.

 The goal for this group is to return the program to the level of excellence it enjoyed in the 1990s.
 From 1993 to 1995, Hamilton assembled an overall record of 49-20, and never finished worse than seventh place at the NESCAC championship.
-The Continentals added a team title at the 1997 Liberty League Championship.
+The Continentals added a team title at the 1997 Liberty League championship.
 Sam Walker '96 posted a 76-17 singles record during that period.
 Walker's 76 victories are a team record.
-The men's tennis program dates back to 1903 and the team has won 500 matches since then.
+The men's tennis program dates back to 1903 and the team has won more than 500 matches since then.

 Hamilton plays its home matches on campus at Gray Tennis Courts.
-The nine-court facility was resurfaced during the summer of 2006.
+The nine-court facility was resurfaced during the summer of 2013.
 In the event of poor weather conditions, the team moves inside to adjacent Margaret Bundy Scott Field House.
 The field house was renovated and resurfaced in 2010, and can accommodate four tennis courts.